 Dog bite lawyers in a Missouri office with a Gateway Arch view planning a client's claim.

-Many people believe a dog owner isn’t responsible the first time their animal bites someone.
-This is a common myth.
-In our state, the law is actually on your side.
-Missouri follows a “strict liability” rule, which means a dog’s owner is legally responsible for injuries their dog causes, even if the animal has never been aggressive before.
-You don’t have to prove the owner was careless or knew their dog was dangerous.
-Understanding this powerful legal protection is the first step toward securing justice.
-This guide will walk you through how these laws work and what they mean for your recovery.
-An experienced dog bite lawyer Missouri can use this statute to build a strong case on your behalf.
+After a dog attack, you might hear that an owner isn’t responsible for a “first bite.”
+This is a common and costly myth.
+In Missouri, the law is on your side.
+Our state follows a “strict liability” rule, holding owners legally responsible for injuries their dog causes, even if the animal has never been aggressive.
+You don’t have to prove the owner was careless.
+Understanding this powerful protection is your first step toward justice.
+This guide explains how the law works and what it means for your recovery.
+A skilled dog bite lawyer can use this statute to build a strong case for you.

 Key Takeaways